leedeen01/tp/docs/DeveloperGuide.md

 #### Solution:

-* Relex the validation rules by updating regrex to handle more useful cases
+* Relax the validation rules by updating regrex to handle more useful cases

 --------------------------------------------------------------------------------------------------------------------